goingmerry-ch/squarespace-multilingual-navigation/docs/content/en/guide/preparation.md

 ## Slug Strategies

+There is one important decision to make before doing anything: **define language link structures**.

-The links and link structure is very important for user experience and search engines.
+The links and link structure is very important for both **user experience** and **search engines**.

-We need to ensure the search engines understand for which language each page is showing.
+We need to ensure the search engines understand for which language each page is showing and how explain the relationship of pages from different languages.

 And we need to let visitors navigate through one language only, until they actively switch.
-The challenge is also about what to do about the homepage i.e. the empty slug

- i.e. what do we show the users when they land on your website www.example.com

-To satisfy this constraint.
-There are two strategies to organize links
+All that said, one peculiar challenge is about **what should be the the homepage** i.e. the page one finds going to www.example.com without any  further slash.
+In squarespace it boild down to deciding one of two options:
+1. serve the homepage of a language *(default language strategy)*
+or
+2. serve a landing page offering the visitor language choices

-### Default Language
+### Default Language Strategy

+This strategy caters well to a website with a predominant language or if the expected audience of the site is large majority of one language.

 The website would be organized as such:

-#### Default language pages (example here for english):
+#### Default language pages (would serve english pages for instance):
 > www.example.com/
 > www.example.com/services
 > www.example.com/about